 – 0.1% for persons with disabilities equal to or greater than 33%.

-Important note: This tax has been modified and must now be paid by banks, so it will not affect the consumer.
+Important note: This tax has been modified by the new mortgage law of 2019 and must now be paid by banks, so it will not affect the consumer.
 The expenses derived from the application and formalization of the Mortgage are not contemplated in this entry (opening commission, study, appraisal etc.), and should be contemplated being able to be between 1% or 3% of the amount requested.